 Teaching Philosophy

 When I first developed my teaching portfolio in 2021, I emphasised the importance of threshold concepts (Meyer and Land, 2003; see Knowledge).
 While I still think these concepts are the core building blocks for curriculum development, I have realised that the more fundamental guiding principle in my teaching is a “humanising pedagogy of engagement” involving engagement with students, engagement with content, and engagement of students with content (Olszewska et al., 2021).
-This plays out concretely through my three teaching goals.
+This plays out concretely through my four teaching goals.

 When I teach, my goals are to: